lmnch/KeepMyTabs/README.md

 # SaveMyTabs
-A webextension which allows you to keep opened tabs on restart
+A webextension which allows you to keep opened tabs after restart